Northern Spain Road Trip: Sights & Map

 Plus €300–500 each for fuel and tolls for arrival and departure from Germany (1 extra weekend for both directions).

-Money-saving tips for northern Spain: The Basque Menu del Día This is one of the biggest price-performance hits in European gastronomy: 3 courses with bread and wine for €13–18 at lunchtime.
-The same principle exists in France as...
-Formule Midi.
-For an extra €1 per day, you often get a coffee or dessert.
+Money-saving tips for Northern Spain: The Basque Menú del Día is one of the best value meals in European gastronomy: three courses with bread and wine for €13–18 at lunchtime.
+The same principle exists in France as the Formule Midi.
+For an extra €1 per day, you can often get a coffee or dessert.
 In the evenings, pintxos or self-catering are popular choices.

 Best time to travel and practical tips for your Northern Spain road trip

-The best time to travel to Northern Spain This is crucial for the success of your road trip – the region has a significantly different climate than the Mediterranean.
-Northern Spain and the Basque Country are influenced by the Atlantic: more rain, cooler temperatures, but also more dramatic landscapes thanks to the lusher greenery.
+The best time to travel to northern Spain is crucial for the success of your road trip – the region has a significantly different climate than the Mediterranean.
+Northern Spain and the Basque Country are influenced by the Atlantic: more rain, cooler temperatures, but also more dramatic landscapes thanks to the lush greenery.

 Climate by month:

-- May to June: 18–23 °C, moderate rain, few tourists.
+- May to June: 18–23 °C, moderate rainfall, few tourists.
 Ideal for hiking and city trips.
 My recommendation: #1.

 - July to August: 22–28 °C, largely dry, but significantly more crowded and expensive.
 Pintxos bars and beaches in San Sebastián are very busy.
 Camping prices are 20–30% higher.